How to Import Data from an Existing PostgreSQL Database into ServBay

 andpg_restore

-should be available on your system.
-These tools are typically installed along with the PostgreSQL server or client packages. - Database access privileges: Make sure you have permissions to export from the source and to create/import into ServBay’s PostgreSQL (usually as a superuser like the
+command line tools are installed on your system.
+They typically come bundled with PostgreSQL server or client packages. - Database Permissions: Ensure you have export privileges for the source PostgreSQL and the ability to create databases and import data into ServBay’s PostgreSQL (generally as the superuser, e.g.,

 postgres

-First, export the data from your source PostgreSQL database into a file, using the pg_dump
+First, export your source PostgreSQL database into a file.
+We recommend using the pg_dump

 Open Terminal: Launch your terminal application.